 I first cycled the Danube Cycle Path, as part of England to South Africa cycling route back in 2006.
 Even then, it was a well-established long distance cycle path, and the facilities and amenities have improved over time.
 I cycled the Danube Cycle Path again in 2016, during my bicycle touring trip across Europe from Greece to England.

 The Danube Trail is suitable for people of all abilities.
 It combines plenty of scenic beauty and places to see, easy terrain, and little to no traffic, making the Danube Cycle Path the most popular in Europe.
+It also has numerous spurs, such as the River Danube to Lake Constance cycle route.

 Suitable for people of all ages, abilities, and budgets, you can cover the entire route in less than a month, or break it down into small sections.
 Here, I will describe the most popular section which is 300 kms long from Passau to Vienna.
 This can easily be covered in a week.
 Take two, and it will allow plenty of time to enjoy the sights along the way.